 If you are interested in being a volunteer, it’s important to think about how you can get the most out of your experience.
 Ask yourself what you hope to gain from volunteering.
 Is it experience for a future job or to improve your resume?
-Is it something you want to do for personal satisfaction, or to interact with other people with similar interests?
+Is it something you want to do for personal satisfaction?
+Is it a way to interact with other people with similar interests?

 In order to gain any or all of these things, you must also think about what you are prepared to give.
-If you decide that you do not have the time to volunteer, you can give money directly to an organization whose mission you wish to support.
-Your employer may have suggestions on volunteering; some companies have specific charities they encourage employees to support.
+If you do not have the time to volunteer, you can give money directly to an organization whose mission you wish to support.
+Some employers have specific charities they encourage employees to support.
 They may match donations to those charities.
 Other companies may offer paid time off for volunteering.

 Decide What Kind of Experience You Want

 Get a clear idea of what type of volunteering opportunities would be best for you based on personality and skills.
 Do you want to: